Department of Explosives

 Department of Explosives (বিস্ফোরক পরিদপ্তর) is a Bangladesh government regulatory agency responsible for regulating commercial explosives in Bangladesh and is attached to the Ministry of Power, Energy and Mineral Resources.

 History

 Department of Explosives is a government department responsible for regulating commercial explosives and flammable material in Bangladesh.
-Its headquarters are in Dhaka but has regional offices in Barisal, Chittagong, Khulna, Rajshahi, and Sylhet.
+Its headquarters is in Segunbagicha, Dhaka but has regional offices in Barisal, Chittagong, Khulna, Rajshahi, and Sylhet.
 It establishment was based on the explosives act of 1884.